 CPTSD and PTSD in the DMS-5

-Listed in the Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), the bible of the psychiatric world, CPTSD is listed under the new heading, Trauma, and Distress Related Disorders.
-Simply stated, complex post-traumatic stress disorder is lumped together with other trauma-related disorders including post-traumatic stress disorder.
+The Diagnostic and Statistical Manual of Mental Disorders, 5th edition (DSM-5), is the bible of the psychiatric world.
+However, CPTSD is not mentioned because the author’s believed it was sufficient to lump it together with other trauma-related disorders including post-traumatic stress disorder.

 Now you may be wondering, what’s the difference between complex and the other style of stress disorder, (sometimes referred to as “simple” or “classic” PTSD when being compared or contrasted with complex PTSD)